loicparent/ionic-refresher/README.md

 # ionic-refresher

-This demo show how the scroll is affected when I use an ion-refresher element in a page.
+This demo shows how the scroll is affected when I use an ion-refresher element in a page.

 <table border="0">
  <tr>